serisman/CH55xGrayLink/README.md

+Not a really meaning full PR but just a message.

+This brought me back the memory of using a second hand official cable to load games onto the 83+ 16 years ago.
+And I'm still using the same calculater for basic calculation today.

+Very happy to see you combined ch55xduino and 83+.
+Good job!

 # CH55xGrayLink
 A sketch for CH551/CH552 based Arduinos (using [Ch55xduino](https://github.com/DeqingSun/ch55xduino)) that makes it possible to connect a Texas Instruments calculator to a computer using USB.